NiccoloPuccinelli/SEM/README.md

 This [folder](datasets/raw/) contains the data of all the scenarios, that is, the normal scenario used for training, 7 single-event scenarios, and 11 combined-events scenarios, in `.csv` format.

-* `sf_normal_final_indicators_97200.csv` is the training dataset, which contains 27 hours of raw metrics gathered from the execution of the *RS-Digital-Mirror*.
+* `sf_normal_final_indicators_97200.csv` is the training dataset, which contains 27 hours of raw metrics gathered from the execution of the *RH-Digital-Shadow*.
 * `sf_underground_final_indicators_18000_day.csv` contains 5 hours of data corresponding to the **Underground alarm** scenario.
 * `sf_flash_mob_final_indicators_18000_day.csv` contains 5 hours of data corresponding to the **Flash mob** scenario.
 * `sf_wildcat_strike_final_indicators_18000_day.csv` contains 5 hours of data corresponding to the **Wildcat strike** scenario.